isaacgarnand/portfolio/readme.md

 ## Description

-_A webpage with bootstrap and user defined styling elements, featuring an about me section as well as a list of all GitHub repositories made by me in my first week at Epicodus_
+_A webpage with bootstrap and user defined styling elements, featuring an about me section as well as a list of all GitHub repositories made by me in my first week at Epicodus.
+Columns scale based on screen size to support mobile and tablet users._

 ## Setup/Installation Requirements